Data breach: For consumers

 After a data breach, criminals make money by selling data, such as usernames, passwords, social media or customer loyalty account information, debit and credit card numbers, and personal health information (see medical data breach).
 Criminals often sell this data on the dark web—parts of the internet where it is difficult to trace users and illicit activity is widespread—using platforms like .onion or I2P.
 Originating in the 2000s, the dark web, followed by untraceable cryptocurrencies such as Bitcoin in the 2010s, made it possible for criminals to sell data obtained in breaches with minimal risk of getting caught, facilitating an increase in hacking.
 One popular darknet marketplace, Silk Road, was shut down in 2013 and its operators arrested, but several other marketplaces emerged in its place.
 Telegram is also a popular forum for illegal sales of data.
+When leaked databases contain full Social Security numbers and dates of birth, the exposed individuals face a heightened long-term risk of identity theft.

 This information may be used for a variety of purposes, such as spamming, obtaining products with a victim's loyalty or payment information, identity theft, prescription drug fraud, or insurance fraud.
 The threat of data breach or revealing information obtained in a data breach can be used for extortion.

 Consumers may suffer various forms of tangible or intangible harm from the theft of their personal data, or not notice any harm.
 A significant portion of those affected by a data breach become victims of identity theft.
 A person's identifying information often circulates on the dark web for years, causing an increased risk of identity theft regardless of remediation efforts.
 Even if a customer does not end up footing the bill for credit card fraud or identity theft, they have to spend time resolving the situation.
 Intangible harms include doxxing (publicly revealing someone's personal information), for example medication usage or personal photos.